Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Relations with simplicial homology

 Assume, by the means of contradiction, that there exists a multigraph $\tG$ such that $X = X(\tG)$.
 It follows that $\tG$ has five edges, six multipaths of length two, and no multipaths of higher length.
 Note that we cannot read the number of vertices form the path poset (and thence from $X(\tG)$).
 Moreover, adding a vertex with no edges does not change the path poset.
 Therefore, without loss of generality, we might assume that $\tG$ has no connected components which are vertices.

 We claim that the edges $e_1$, $e_2$, and $e_5$, form a coherently oriented triangle in $\tG$.
 We start by noticing that the sub-graph $\tT$ of $\tG$ given by the edges $e_1$, $e_2$, and $e_5$ is connected.
 Either all pairs of edges among $e_1$, $e_2$, and $e_5$ share a vertex, in which case $\tT$ is connected, or there are $e_i$ and $e_j$, with $i\neq j$ and $i,j\in \{ 1,2,5\}$, do not share any vertex.
 In the latter case, both must share at least one vertex with $e_k$, $k\neq i,j$ and $k\in \{ 1,2,5\}$.
 If not, we would have a multipath of length $3$ given by $e_1,e_2,e_5$.
 It follows that $\tT$ is connected.
 The path poset of $\tT$ is (isomorphic to) the sub-poset of $P(\tG)$ given by multipaths with edges $e_1$, $e_2$, or $e_5$.
-Pasting all the pieces together, we have that $\tT$ is a connected graph with $3$ edges whose path poset is a Boolean poset minus its maximum; consequently, $\tT$ must be a coherently oriented triangle as claimed -- cf.~Proposition~\ref{pro:posetpoly}.
+Pasting all the pieces together, we have that $\tT$ is a connected graph with $3$ edges whose path poset is a Boolean poset minus its maximum; hence, $\tT$ is a coherently oriented triangle by~\cite[Proposition~2.37]{primo}.

 The same reasoning as above proves that the edges $e_3$, $e_4$, and $e_5$, also form a coherently oriented triangle in $\tG$.
 It follows that $\tG$ must consist of two coherently oriented triangles glued at least along one edge (namely $e_5$).
 Now we can enumerate all possible $\tG$'s; these are illustrated, up to orientation reversal and exchanging in the roles of $e_1$ and $e_2$, and of $e_3$ and $e_4$, in Figure~\ref{fig:possiblegraphs}.